AIG-ist-tugraz/WipeOutR/README.md

 [//]: # (2.
 [FeatureIDE format]&#40;https://featureide.github.io&#41;.
 The file extension should be “xml.”)

 [//]: # (3. v.control format.
 The feature model format of the v.control tool.
-The file extension should be “xmi.”)
+The file extension should be "xmi.”)

 [//]: # (4.
 [Glencoe format]&#40;https://glencoe.hochschule-trier.de&#41;.
 The file extension should be “json.”)

 [//]: # (5.
 [Descriptive format]&#40;https://github.com/manleviet/CA-CDR-V2/blob/main/fm-package/src/test/resources/bamboobike.fm4conf&#41;.
 Our feature model format.
-The file extension should be “fm4conf”.)
+The file extension should be "fm4conf".)

 [//]: # ()
 [//]: # ()